ElCapor/bloxlib-examples/README.md

 `Instance.GetChildren() -> list` returns a list containing child instances of a specified instance

-`Instance.GetChildren() -> list` returns a list containing descendants instances of a specified instance
+`Instance.GetDescendants() -> list` returns a list containing descendants instances of a specified instance

 `Instance.FindFirstChild(name : str) -> Instance ` returns the first found instance by a name